The Only Lehigh Valley Traumatic Brain Injury Lawyer You Can Trust

 Q: What can I do for a loved one experiencing a TBI?

 A: Some of the ways you can help a loved one experiencing a TBI are very simple, such as keeping your communication clear and direct.
 State your name when you greet them, speak slowly and allow plenty of time for your loved one to respond.
 If your loved one is searching for a word, give them a minute to do so; if they have not found the word at that point, you can guess at what they’re trying to say so that they don’t reach a point of frustration.
 You can also help your loved one feel grounded and connected to their life by singing familiar songs and showing pictures of friends and family.
 The Mayo Clinic has a helpful set of guidelines for additional ways to support your loved one.
 And of course, you can help ensure that they receive the compensation owed to them by hiring an Allentown brain injury lawyer at Munley Law.
 We receive no payment unless we win for you.
 Contact us today for your free consultation.

 If you or a loved one are suffering from a traumatic brain injury, speak with a personal injury lawyer who has experience with complex cases such as these.
 Our attorneys at Munley Law will answer your questions and deal with insurance companies on your behalf so that you may focus on your healing process.
 We work closely with investigators, industry experts and medical professionals to ensure you are properly compensated for your medical bills, rehabilitation, long-term care, lost wages, lost earning power, and your pain and suffering.

 Furthermore, you can rest assured that you will not pay anything up front or out of your own pocket.
 We do not charge a fee unless we recover compensation for you.
-If you or a loved one has suffered a brain injury contact us for a free consultation by calling, filling out our email form, or chatting live with one of our representatives.
+If you or a loved one has suffered a brain injury, contact us to speak to an Allentown brain injury lawyer for a free consultation by calling, filling out our email form, or chatting live with a personal injury lawyer from our law firm.